Ver en Español

 First, discretely document the transactions.
 Account withdrawals, property transfers, stocks liquidated – track everything with dates and numbers.
 Evidence first.
 Second, notify your divorce attorney about potential property hiding ASAP.

-Our divorce lawyers handle this more often than you think.
+Our Florida property division attorney handles this more often than you think.
+We can file emergency motions to protect marital assets during divorce and freeze accounts temporarily.
 We can file motions to freeze assets temporarily.
 The goal is to uncover hidden value and secure your fair share.
 You’ve got options.

 Marital Assets are Divided Equitably in Florida Divorces